-Wedding days can be stressful…but they don’t have to be!
+Wedding days can be emotional, and high stress days for everyone…but they don’t have to be!
+The good news is, with some advanced planning, there are ways to make your wedding day a more manageable.
 These six tips will help you reduce stress and focus more on I Do!

 This is your day to enjoy and relax a bit!
 Appoint members of your bridal party to be in charge of specific tasks such as answering phone calls, gathering your jewelry and shoes, keeping the room tidy (clutter-free photos are the best!), and getting you water.